Gemini Code MCP Setup

 - Log in to MCPBundles Dashboard

-- Click on the bundle you want to use
+- Open the MCP server you want to connect

-- Scroll to the "Quick Setup" section (only visible when bundle is operational)
+- Scroll to the "Quick Setup" section (only visible when the MCP server is operational)

 - Copy the MCP Server URL